vippsas/vipps-ecom-api/vipps-ecom-api.md

 automatically share the Vipps profile address information with merchant and choose a shipping option.

-It is designed for shipping products, with a delivery address and a shipping method.
+Express checkout is designed for shipping products, with a delivery address and a shipping method.
 If you only need the user's information, you should use [Userinfo](#userinfo).
+You should avoid asking the customer in a pub for the shipping method for the drinks, etc.
+With Userinfo you can ask for the user's details, such as: phone number, name, email address, postal address, birth date, national identity number and bank accounts.
+The user must of course consent to sharing the information.

 Vipps Hurtigkasse works this way: